jonsonkurt/QR-Code-Generator-and-Class-Attendance-System/README.md

 Kivy, OpenCV, pyzbar, pandas, xlsxwriter
 # ------------------------------------------------------

-To use the program, kindly read the User_manual.pdf
+To use the program, kindly read the User_Manual.pdf

 If you have comments, suggestions or you want to help in packaging the program for Android and iOS, kindly send an email to jonsonkurt@gmail.com